ghrahulshah/ghrahulshah.github.io/index.md

 ---
-title: Rahul Shah's Personal Website
+title: Rahul Shah's Website
-description: This website consists of some of the projects I have worked on.
+description: This website consists of some of the projects I have worked on during my time in W&M's MSBA Program.
 ---

 ![Rahul Shah](/pics/rahulshah.jpg)